5 Best Telescope Eyepieces for you in 2025

 Baader Hyperion Eyepieces

 One fantastic feature of these eyepieces is that they work in both 1.25″ and 2″ telescopes making them pretty universal.
 They also have a 68 degree field of view, excellent eye relief and a fantastic grip to make sure you do not drop them.
 These provide fantastic views for the money and are available in a wide range of focal lengths.
-While Orion offers their Stratus eyepieces which are quite similar to these, the Baader versions sport a newer design and far more focal lengths than the Orions do.
+While Orion used to offer their Stratus eyepieces which were quite similar to these, the Baader versions sport a newer design and far more focal lengths than the Orions did.

 These are the lowest end eyepieces I would recommend for fast Dobsonians.